 “Team Jaquan” was formed to help him succeed in school.
 This team includes his mother, teacher, NAZ Family Achievement Coach, NAZ Academic Specialist, a NAZ Behavioral Health Access Specialist and more.
 Their work quickly identified anxiety as the cause of his problems at school.

 He is now working one on one with his Academic Specialist to set and reach his own goals in school.
 Jaquan attends a NAZ Anchor School and his Specialist is located on site.
 As barriers arise, they work together to find solutions.

 Because NAZ carefully tracks the progress of every scholar through NAZ Connect, we know that his after-school and summer programs have helped him to jump ahead in reading and math.
 He is now in Level 1 special education.
 Every week he hangs out with his mentor and visits his behavioral health counselor.

 NAZ supports scholars from pre-birth through college.
 Jaquan’s younger sister used to be babysat by a family friend.
 Through NAZ she received a scholarship to attend a high-quality early childhood education center that is helping her to prepare for kindergarten.
 This provided the added benefit of stable childcare for her mother, enabling her to go to work full time.

-When Jaquan reaches middle school and high school, he will attend age-appropriate after school and summer Expanded Learning programs that focus on academics, college readiness, and job training.
+When Jaquan reaches middle school and high school, he will attend age-appropriate after school and summer Out-of-School Time (OST) programs that focus on academics, college readiness, and job training.
 His mentor will work with him well into high school.
 If he needs additional academic support, he will continue to work with an Academic Specialist through graduation.
 His behavioral health supports will also remain in place as long as they are needed.